NixOS/nix.dev/source/tutorials/packaging/contributing-to-nixpkgs.md

 ## Next Steps

-All that remains is to make sure your familiarise yourself with the conventions of [contributing to Nixpkgs](https://github.com/NixOS/nixpkgs/blob/master/CONTRIBUTING.md) and the conventions defining [package maintainers](https://github.com/NixOS/nixpkgs/tree/master/maintainers#readme).
+All that remains is to make sure you familiarise yourself with the conventions for [contributing to Nixpkgs](https://github.com/NixOS/nixpkgs/blob/master/CONTRIBUTING.md), starting with defining [package maintainers](https://github.com/NixOS/nixpkgs/tree/master/maintainers#readme).

 :::{note}
 Before you submit your package, you must: